-- The minute particles of foreign matter, that are present in any fuel may, by accumulating and partially obstructing fuel flow, cause engine performance to become erratic and unreliable.
+- 1.The minute particles of foreign matter, that are present in any fuel may, by accumulating and partially obstructing fuel flow, cause engine performance to become erratic and unreliable.
 O.S.
 'Super-Filters' (large and small)are available, as optional extras, to deal with this problem.
-One of these filters, installed on the outlet tube inside your refueling container, will prevent the entry of foreign material into the fuel tank.
-It is also recommended that a good in-line filter be installed between the tank and carburetor. - Do not forget to clean the filters regularly to remove dirt and lint that accumulate on the filter screens.
-Also, clean the carburetor itself occasionally. - 3.
+One of these filters, fitted to the outlet tube inside your refueling container, will prevent the entry of foreign material into the fuel tank.
+It is also recommended that a good in-line filter be installed between the tank and carburettor. - Do not forget to clean the filters regularly to remove dirt and lint that accumulate on the filter screens.
+Also, clean the carburettor itself occasionally. - 3.
 At the end of each operating session, drain out any fuel that may remain in the fuel tank.
-Next, energize the glowplug and try ot restart the engine to burn off any fuel that may remain inside the engine.
+Next, energize the glowplug and try to restart the engine to bum off any fuel that may remain inside the engine.
 Repeat this procedure until the engine fails to fire.
-Remove the glowplug and eject any remaining fuel/oil residue by rotating the engine with an electric starter for 4 to 5 seconds while the engine is still warm.
+Removethe glowplug and eject any remaining fuel/oil residue by rotating the engine with an electric starter for 4 to 5 seconds while the engine is still warm.

-4. Finally, inject some after-run oil into the engine.
+4. Finally, injectsomeafter-runoilintotheengine.
 Rotate the engine a few times by hand, to make sure that it is free, and then with an electric starter for 4 to 5 seconds to distribute the oil to all the working parts.
 Note:

-Do not inject after-run oil into the carburetor as this may cause the O-rings inside the carburettor to deteriorate.
+Do not inject after-run oil into the carburetor as this may cause the 0-rings inside the carburettor to deteriorate.
 These procedures will reduce the risk of starting difficulties and of internal corrosion after a period of storage.